ToxPuro/astaroth/acc-runtime/README.md

                                    //Said in a simpler manner: calculates the maximum across the subdomain reduce_max(derx(ux),max_derux) //scalar reduction; will produce a unique maximum across the whole grid that each process sees.
                                    //Said in a simpler manner: calculates the maximum across the whole grid. reduce_sum(ux,X_PROFILE)  //Reduction along y and z resulting in array that is x-dependent. reduce_sum(ux,XY_PROFILE) //Reduction along z resulting in array that is xy-dependent.
+                              //Both of these profile reductions are global across the whole grid.
 }

 Kernel read_output()